 If the load you attach is more than the rated capacity, it can result in fatal accidents.
 So, if these specifications are missing or illegible, you should replace the shackle right away.

-2. More Than 10% Damage to Original Shape
+2. Damage to the Shackle’s Original Shape

 If any shackle is more than 10% worn out of its original shape, it is deemed unsafe for use.
 You can visually inspect each shackle before use to check if there is an elongation or wear of the shackle eye and pinholes.
 Elongation usually indicates that the shackles had been subject to overloading.
 If you see any of these signs, discard the shackle immediately.